Following are the questions we’re most often asked with respect to Amish Friendship Bread.

 Q. I’m lactose intolerant.
 Can I use lactose-free or rice milk?

 A. Yes.
+Our Pineapple-Papaya-Coconut Macaroon Friendship Bread Mini Muffins use a coconut milk-based starter.
 Many sourdough starters rely on just flour and water, so milk gives it an extra boost of (sometimes but not always) lactobacilli/probiotics and sugars, not to mention a little flavor.
 Rice, soy, and other non-dairy milks may work as well–experiment until you determine what works best.
 In baking it’s certainly not a problem but keep an eye on your starter and make sure it stays fresh and doesn’t spoil.
 We’ve also heard Kefir milk is a good alternative but haven’t had a chance to try it ourselves.

 Q. I do not like using commercial yeast.
 How can I make the starter without the yeast?